charmingdata/dApp-donation-to-educator/README.md

-# donation-to-educator-dApp -- from Creation to Deployment
+# dApp-donation-to-educator -- from Creation to Deployment
 In this tutorial, we will create, test, and deploy a smart contract called Donation.
 This contract will allow online educators to receive donations for the free content they provide.

 ## Backend